The last time my family and I were living under one roof was in Ottawa.

-I used to live in a house in Ottawa with my sister and my parents.
-It was the last time we were all living under one roof.
-It holds antiques and souvenirs the four of us had accumulated over years of living abroad.
+All four of us shared the small cosy space of a typical Canadian suburban home.
+It held all the antiques and souvenirs we had accumulated over years of living abroad.
 Whenever visitors came to our home they would describe it as “eclectic” to see a mismatch of worldly items.
 As a teenager, I found our house tacky and embarrassing.
 Before any of my friends came over I would quickly race around the house gathering a pile of things I thought were the most embarrassing.
 My parents would say, “hey!
 Where are you going with that stuffed parrot?!” as I ran downstairs stuffing it in some cabinet.

 Now whenever I go to visit my mum, I love inviting my friends over.
-I don’t care that our house is mismatched and not arranged like a magazine.
-In fact, I like that we have our own little family museum.
+I quite like that our house is mismatched and spiked with worldly items.
+It feels like we have our own little family museum.
 I like that every item has a story and a country it came from.
-During the time the family lived together we often talked about having a garage sale, yet no one was willing to start the process.
+When we all lived together we often talked about having a garage sale, yet no one was willing to start the process.
 I usually took the initiative, spending hours going through boxes while my sister spent all her time creating an artistic masterpiece of a sign that read “Garage Sale.”
 My mum would be outside tanning on a lawn chair, reading a book, hoping I would become bored and forget about the garage sale.
 I would come out with a box of old things and say, “ok mum, can we get rid of this?
 We don’t need baby clothes anymore” she’d pull her sunglasses above her head, furrow her eyebrows and say “oh can’t we do this another time?
 I loved those shorts on you.”

 I am not an overly sentimental person; I take great pleasure in throwing out old things.
 Going through my closet and giving clothes away to second hand shops is one of my favorite hobbies.
 I remember one time when I was living in Ottawa I went overboard during a spring cleaning session and ended up throwing away important notes from classes while they were still in progress.
 When exams came, I was searching frantically for my notes, eventually remembering I had thrown them all out.
 I try to minimize as much and whenever possible.
 There are only a few things that hold deep sentimental value to me, my childhood photo albums and home videos are definitely high on this list.
 My Dad videotaped everything and my mum was the photographer.
 Our entire childhood was very well documented.
 Every now and then when I go to my house in Ottawa, I will spend hours in the basement, looking through our old photo albums.

-If my house was engulfed in flames, I would save our Egyptian camel skull.
-Nothing symbolizes the oddities of my family and my upbringing as well as the camel skull.
+One of my favourite childhood heirlooms is the Egyptian camel skull.
+Nothing epitomises the oddities of my family and my upbringing as well as that camel skull.

 Ever since I was a little girl, we have had this camel skull accompany us around the world, finally settling itself in Ottawa.
 When I was three and my sister was four we lived in Egypt.
 We spent our weekends going on road trips; sometimes to the pyramids, other times on a boat down the Nile, and occasionally driving to random locations my Dad was curious about.
 My Mum buckled up me and my sister in our car seats, my Dad would put on some local Egyptian music, and we’d be off.
 One day we were driving along a stretch of a deserted highway when my Dad noticed a camel skull on the side of the road.
 The skull was no longer attached to the body, covered in flies and had been sitting in the baking hot sun for some time.
 Most of the flesh was gone, leaving a virtually bare, intact skull.
 My Dad suggested we keep it.
 My mum was disgusted and told him to leave it alone, but my Dad insisted, loading it up in the backseat.
 When he brought it home he had to boil it to remove it of any extra flesh, causing the whole house smell, the stench lasting for days.